 Details: The Organic Sencha is the "real deal."
 We were happy to find a nice tasting green tea that was truly Organic and truly a Sencha.
 We are big fans of Matsuda and his Sencha.
-When we learned that this tea was the from the same valley: Watsuka, we were very excited.
+When we learned that this tea was from the same valley: Watsuka, we were very excited.
 Organic teas are very important to some, however, sometimes it is hard to find these teas made in Japan.
 The tea makers often feel that they can not make good tea without the addition of Nitrogen.
-This element is found in every amino acid (even those in your body) and amino acids give Sencha there body or umami, also they add sweetness to the brew.
+This element is found in every amino acid (even those in your body) and amino acids give Sencha their body or umami, also they add sweetness to the brew.
 However this teamaker gets by with natural fertilizers.
 Yes, the tea is a bit weaker than other Senchas, but is still very nice.

 Dry Leaves: The leaves are medium green, and shorter in length than other Senchas.
 This tea comes from the same valley as Matsuda's Sencha, so the microclimate (or terroir) and the traditions make it possible to make good Sencha.